WellingtonEspindula/INF01113-MIPS/README.md

 ## MIPS
 ### Brief
-This project - first assignment of Computer Organization course - aims to implement JALR, BNE, LBU and SLLV instructions in Monocycle, Multicycle and Pipeline version of MIPS through logisim simulator.
+This project - first assignment of Computer Organization course - aims to implement JALR, BNE, LBU and SLLV instructions in Monocycle, Multicycle and Pipeline versions of MIPS through logisim simulator.
+The basic instructions such as LW, SW, ADD, SUB and BEQ were already implement in those three organization.

 ### Doc
 The doc, all written in Poruguese, was attached [here](MIPS%20-%20G1.pdf).